Set up the Order Entry Steps

 - For this demonstration, we will leave almost everything by default, and change the Line Item Edit Procedures to include what we have set up previously in the Line Item Entry Wizards section.

-- Click on the Add button when you are done with the set up for this Action Type.
+- Click on the Add button when you are done with the set up for this step.

-- The new action will now show up in the table view.
+- The new step will now show up in the table view.

 Closing the Order Entry Flow